retry51776/notes/development/ai/prompt.md

 - can you name xxx with play on words
 - some fun date around xxx.
 - list 10 advance javascript Expressions and operators

+- Words to describe Styles that AI knew
+- Words to control weight/variable
 -